 1 – Telltale signs of when to repaint differ according to the material used to build the boat.
 The gel-coat of a GRP craft loses its glossy look, chalky blooms appear, the colour fades and blemishes like crazing, star-cracking or pinholes begin to emerge.
 Steel or aluminium vessels show signs of corrosion, while wooden craft may start to rot where the paint has split.
 A timely repaint will prevent lasting damage.

-2 – Choosing the right top coat will depend on your priorities.
+2 – Choosing the best topcoat will depend on your priorities.
 What’s more important to you: long-lasting gloss; long-lasting colour; ease of maintenance or value for money?
 Our experts will help find the right one for you.

 3 – To achieve the perfect finish, you must start with a perfect surface.
 Before we repaint, we first treat the underlying substrate to ensure a blemish-free foundation.